pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

 optimizations that become possible through CoW are implemented and supported.
 A complete list can be found at :ref:`Copy-on-Write optimizations <copy_on_write.optimizations>`.

-We expect that CoW will be enabled per default in version 3.0
+We expect that CoW will be enabled by default in version 3.0

 Description
 -----------